Volkswagen Citi Golf: History

 When Volkswagen released the MK1 Golf in 1974, the car was an overnight success.
 It was easy and economical to drive, and inexpensive to maintain.
 Volkswagen South Africa started the assembly of the Golf Mk.1 in 1978.
 When the Golf Mk.2 was launched in 1984, VW South Africa found themselves falling short of a demand for a small, affordable entry-level car, as the Golf Mk.2 was bigger and somewhat more expensive than its predecessor.
 The best viable option for VW South Africa, was to continue producing some variant of the Mk.1 to fill the gap in the market, as they already had all the tooling in place at the VW assembly plant in Uitenhage, Eastern Cape.
 Additional tooling was imported from the VW assembly plant in Westmoreland, Pennsylvania, in 1988, when production of the Mk.1 ceased there.
 VW South Africa decided to use only the 5-door body shell as a platform for the Citi Golf, as the tooling for the 3-door body style would take up floor space that could rather be utilised for the production of the Golf Mk.2.

 The first concept for the "new" Golf Mk.1 was a basic, stripped-down version of the pre-1984 Mk.1, which would be called the "EconoGolf".
 This concept was soon scrapped because it became apparent that the result too closely resembled the Mk.1s of the 1970s, an appearance that would soon go out of fashion.
-After extensive market research, it was decided that the Mk.1 would be "re-branded", to breathe new life into the Mk.1 design.
+After extensive market research, it was decided that the Mk.1 would be "rebranded", to breathe new life into the Mk.1 design.
 The first 3 prototypes were painted bright red, yellow and blue, with white wheels, bumpers, and decals on the doors, the latter bearing the "CITI" insignia on the lower rear doors.
 Decals were added to the tailgate as well, also bearing the "CITIGOLF" branding.
 A slightly more powerful, South African modified version of the standard 1.3-litre engine was fitted.